Adolphus Philipse

 Adolphus Philipse (1665-1750) was a wealthy landowner of Dutch descent in the Province of New York.
-In 1697 he purchased a large tract of land along the east bank of the Hudson River stretching all the way to the east to the Connecticut border.
+He owned part of the original Manor of Philipsborough (later, the common spelling would change to "Philipsburg") in Westchester County.
+In 1697, he purchased an extensive tract of land along the east bank of the Hudson River stretching all the way to the Connecticut border.

-Then known as the "Highland Patent" it became in time referred to as the Philipse Patent.
-After his death the Patent was inherited by his nephew, Frederick Philipse II, his only heir-at-law, who became the second Lord of the Manor of Philipsborough in Westchester County.
+Then known as the "Highland Patent," it would later be referred to as the Philipse Patent.
+After his death, the Patent was inherited by his nephew, Frederick Philipse II, his only heir-at-law, who became the second lord of Philipsburg Manor.
+He held important positions in the government of the Province of New York, serving as a member of the Governor' Council and as Speaker of the General Assembly.

 Early life

-Adolphus Philipse was born in 1665, the second son of Frederick Philipse, the first Lord of the Manor of Philipsborough, a Dutch immigrant to North America of Bohemian heritage who had risen to become one of the greatest landholders in the New Netherlands.
+Adolphus Philipse was born in 1665 in New York City (just renamed from New Amsterdam), the second son of Frederick Philipse, the first lord of the Manor of Philipsborough (Philipsburg), a Dutch immigrant to North America of Bohemian heritage who had risen to become one of the greatest landholders in the New Netherlands. his childhood was centered around the family's activities in the growing colonial port.
+His father's primary residence and business operations, including international trade and his role in the Governor's Council, were based in Manhattan.